kraftvaerk/kraftvaerk.umbraco.headless.blockpreview/README.md

 - 🛠️ Anything else you need
   If you can derive it from the page, culture, or domain — you can change it here.

+## ❓ For Developers

+The login for the umbraco project(s) is admin@example.com / 1234567890

+I develop up against my own headless project found at [kasparboelkjeldsen/kjeldsen.dev](https://github.com/kasparboelkjeldsen/kjeldsen.dev) and the testblock I use in this project is also implemented there for testing purposes.

 ## ❓ FAQ

 - **Which editors are supported?**